oracle/nosql-python-sdk/README.rst

 The SDK can be installed using pip.
 ::

-    pip install oci
+    pip install borneo

-See `the installation guide <https://oracle-cloud-infrastructure-python-sdk .readthedocs.io/en/latest/installation.html>`_ for additional requirements and and alternative install methods.
+See `the installation guide <https://nosql-python-sdk .readthedocs.io/en/latest/installation.html>`_ for additional requirements and and alternative install methods.

 ========
 Examples